foglcz/ldap-authenticator/README.md

 7. Check whether the user is in any of the groups that are either allowed or refused to login.
 Throw exception when user is not allowed to login.
 8. Call identity provider and give back the identity returned.
-For definition, see [Callbacks](#callback-options) section.
+For definition, see [Identity generator](#identity-generator) section.

 Most of these are built-in, enabled and disabled by altering the configuration (see below.)